-SEO Page Title Tips: How To Write An Irresistible Meta Description For Your Website
+Writing SEO descriptions: Tips To Write Irresistible Meta Descriptions For Your Website

-SEO page title tips to get your brand ranked on page one.
-This is part 2 of our series on page titles and meta descriptions.
-These are the two key components of SERP content which you have control over.
+Just a reminder, this is part 2 of our series on page titles and meta descriptions.
+These are the two key components of SERP content that you have control over.
 If you want to learn more about page titles, please read part 1.

 Table of contents